hariseldon27/bromide-drag-client/README.md

 >The waiting spinner mostly works - if it ever gets stuck and you think it should be done - just click it away lol...

+### Straight Up Errors:
+>There is a 401 unauthorized when you register a new user with a non-valid email address this is obv due to auth and no validation ... so, sign up with an email address plz

 ### What's still to come?
 >**Gallery Deliver:** write gallery links to publicly available end-points.
 Goal is to use pretty urls, and/or custom subdomains.